20xAEsec/Tenancy-Agreement-PDF-Gen/README.md

 This repository contains a Python script that generates a legally sound, professional-grade Room Rental Agreement in PDF format.
 The agreement is tailored to reflect landlord and tenant terms relevant to California law, including utilities, guest policy, termination, and more.

+The default conditions are relaxed, but you may update with your own, more protective conditions within the function.

 ## 📄 What It Does
 The script uses the `fpdf` Python library to:
 - Generate a full rental agreement for a private room